David Stuart Davies looks at Dead Souls

-David Stuart Davies looks at Nikolai Gogol’s comic masterpiece
+David Stuart Davies looks at Nikolai Gogol’s Dead Souls, a comic masterpiece.

 ‘Gogol was a strange creature, but then genius is always strange.’

 Nikolai Gogol (1809 -1852) was a Russian playwright and author.
 His life and character were as dark and strangely comic as his writings.
 He was described as a weedy little fellow with a tapir-like nose who was known at school as the ‘mysterious dwarf.’
 His behaviour and attitude to life were eccentric.
 He disliked making love to women, and avoided his mother to the point of forging foreign postage stamps on his letters to make her believe he was living abroad.
 He was morbidly dependent on his friends’ company.
 ‘Forget your wretched teeth,’ he wrote to a friend who wanted to go to see a dentist.
 ‘The soul is better than teeth.’
 These idiosyncratic capricious traits informed much of his writings.

 Probably his most successful play was The Government Inspector, which is a satire on provincial bureaucracy, a comedy of errors that exposes small-town political corruption and human greed.
 The title role has appealed to comedians including such diverse performers as Danny Kaye and Tony Hancock.
 The play possesses the same comic tone as his novel Dead Souls (1846), which is admired as the greatest humorous work of literature in the Russian language.
 It was written in the same satirical genre as Pickwick Papers – indeed Gogol has Dickens’ talent for creating a series of grotesque portraits and wonderfully farcical comic set-pieces.